logankimm/Progress-Updater/README.md

 #### Quickstart Guide

-1. Follow the quickstart guide under [Voltaic's Benchmark Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater) up to step 3.
+1. Follow the #3 in the quickstart guide under [Voltaic's Benchmark Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater) to interact with the google api.
 2. Open up the config file.
 Change last_played, playlist_type, and id under sheets:
   - last_played: Should be day 1 if the sheet is brand new.
 Otherwise, make it the last time you played the playlist
   - playlist_type: Choose either **beginner** or **intermediate**